to the medical industry

-BT Industrial is a multi-award-winning, 100% black-owned and managed manufacturing
+The BT Industrial Group is a multi-award-winning, 100% black-owned, and managed manufacturing

 solutions business built from the ground up.

 We manufacture and supply on a global scale – plastic pipes for water infrastructure, optical fiber as well as

 polymer based medical fabrics and components for clinical environments.

 The BT Industrial Group is licenced in terms of section 22C(1)(b) of the Medicines and Related Substances Act,

 1965 to act as a Manufacturer, Distributor and Exporter by the SOUTH AFRICAN HEALTH PRODUCTS REGULATORY AUTHORITY.

 To become the leading industrial solutions and medical devices provider on the continent – we will achieve this by first building the most efficient and largest manufacturing capacity in our chosen markets.

 We believe in leadership through innovation in Science and Engineering, make use of various unique technologies and collaborate with top institutions such as the University of Pretoria’s School of Engineering and the CSIR.

 - An army of highly experienced professionals in Science and Engineering